felipe-b-ribeiro/felipe-b-ribeiro/README.md

 <h2> I aspire to take on challenges and learn from them.
 I'm always exploring new technologies and pushing my own limits. </h2>

+🥉 national math olympiad medalist - OBMEP
-📚 Co-founder of the Scritus Project | A Literary Social Media
+📚 co-founder of Scritus | a literary social media

 </div>
 💻 Experience with Node.js, Express, REST APIs, React, and PostgreSQL.
 I follow principles like modularization, DRY, KISS, and Separation of Concerns to build maintainable and scalable applications.
 I strive to create unique and dynamic solutions.